chrber/hbp-performance-test/README.md

 1. Install golang from here: https://golang.org/dl/
 2. Configure the script to your needs: see Config
-3. go run httpRequest.go (runs the script on command line)
+3. go run httpRequest.go MetaData.go (runs the script on command line)

 Config
 ---------------